ygarg25/moragents-llm-twitter/README.md

 market activity (via GeckoTerminal), and crypto Twitter discussions.
 Uses Claude for news summarization and contextual tweet generation.

+An automated system that generates witty pro-crypto tweets based on news articles (via CoinTelegraph), market activity (via GeckoTerminal), and crypto Twitter discussions.
+Uses Claude for news summarization and contextual tweet generation.
+Now supports **posting on Twitter and Farcaster**.
+Includes a dedicated branch for Farcaster-only posting.

 NOTE: Please remember to delete `article_summaries.json` and `generated_tweets.json` files each time you do a fresh run.

 ## Prerequisites